- Adventures, Morality, and the Outer Worlds

 - Mass Effect’s Many Distractions

 Storytelling in video games is one of the biggest challenges in front of a game developer.
 A gripping story gives shape and meaning to the obstacles of each stage.
 What makes video games unique is the participation of the reader, the viewer, the gamer.
-In a traditional storytelling mode like prose fiction or cinema, we ...
+In a traditional storytelling mode like prose fiction or ...